GoFundMe Business Campaigns: Your Ultimate Guide

 More Work for You

 Put simply, running a successful GoFundMe business fundraising campaign will require a lot of creative framing and marketing on your part.

-Even though the four steps of setting up a GoFundMe campaign for your business are straightforward and user-friendly, actually taking those steps is a bit more complicated.
+Even though the steps of setting up a GoFundMe campaign for your business are straightforward and user-friendly, actually taking those steps is a bit more complicated.

 If you want to raise a lot of money for your business, get ready to do a lot of creative marketing and outreach.
 Put simply, you’re probably going to have to reach out to a lot of friends, family, and customers to get your business’s GoFundMe some real momentum.

 Finally, you’re probably not going to be able to secure as much funding with crowdfunding as you would with more traditional business funding sources.

 Unless your campaign goes absolutely viral, it’s pretty likely that your fundraising proceeds won’t be able to match the cash or credit that you can get through business loans or business credit cards